 If you're referring to any original piece of fan work, like fan art or fan fiction, or any content that I have written or produced myself, then please ask permission of the original author or artist before reposting it anywhere.
-Linking to that content and other 'fair-use' uses are fine.
+Linking to that content is fine.

 For more details, see the Thorn Valley copyright and disclaimer statement.

 Yes!
 You don't even need to ask my permission.
 Linking to a specific page ("Deep Linking") is fine too, but please don't link to specific images or other non-text files without permission.